 How Much Can I Save With Solar Panels on My House?Today's solar panel systems have huge benefits over the solar systems that were made even 10 years ago.
 There have been enormous gains in efficiency in the panels (you get more energy from fewer panels) and today's systems can be installed with the ability to sell power back to the grid, where in the old days of solar, any excess

 energy generated was wasted.
-Still, power generation is modest, especially in the north east, where we have plenty of cloudy days and winters where we get much less than 12 hours of potential sunlight.
+Still, power generation is modest, especially in the north east, where we have plenty of cloudy days and tall trees which impacts potential sunlight.
 For the homeowner who's doing a solar project to be good to the environment: Good for you!
-But don't read the next couple of paragraphs.
+But read the next couple of paragraphs to understand how it impacts your homes value.
 For homeowners thinking about saving money with solar panels, I'll outline a framework for how you should think about solar, and you can see if it works for you.

 |Solar Panels work best|